-- additional to the core staffing complement of the home - have a defined role or task in relation to a named client for a specified period of the day - work with that named client only at any time - meet the needs of that client with respect to outcomes agreed with the Care Manager as set out in the Care Plan
+- be additional to the core staffing complement of the home - have a defined role or task in relation to a named client for a specified period of the day - work with that named client only at any time - meet the needs of that client with respect to outcomes agreed with the Care Manager as set out in the Care Plan

-Level Longer Stay Medium Stay Short stay Level 1 - The environment, organisation and staffing The environment, organisation and staffing The environment, organisation and staffing Standard levels in the home meet needs for levels in the home meet needs for levels in the home meet the need for individual attention, enhancing individual attention, enhancing individual attention and facilitate independence, exercising choice (including independence, exercising choice (including maintaining or acquiring contacts with the managed risk-taking) and participation in managed risk-taking) and participation in wider community.
-They give Residents appropriate in-house and community appropriate in-house and community opportunities to increase and demonstrate activities.
-They are sufficient to ensure the activities.
-They give Residents their independence and control over their Residents safety and to meet personal care opportunities to increase their lives.
-Residents have access to activities needs with dignity and choice. independence (e.g. self-catering) and to that promote their recovery, including take control over their lives as the first education, leisure and voluntary or paid steps towards more independent work, with practical support if necessary. accommodation.
+Longer Stay Medium Stay Short stay Level 1 - The environment, organisation and staffing The environment, organisation and staffing The environment, organisation and staffing Standard levels in the home meet needs for individual levels in the home meet needs for individual levels in the home meet the need for attention, enhancing independence, exercising attention, enhancing independence, exercising individual attention and facilitate maintaining choice (including managed risk-taking) and choice (including managed risk-taking) and or acquiring contacts with the wider participation in appropriate in-house and participation in appropriate in-house and community.
+They give Residents opportunities community activities.
+They are sufficient to community activities.
+They give Residents to increase and demonstrate their ensure the Residents safety and to meet opportunities to increase their independence independence and control over their lives. personal care needs with dignity and choice. (e.g. self-catering) and to take control over Residents have access to activities that their lives as the first steps towards more promote their recovery, including education, independent accommodation. leisure and voluntary or paid work, with practical support if necessary.
 Housing providers, community groups and other relevant agencies are involved from the start of a placement.
-Level 2 - In addition to Level 1: able to manage In addition to Level 1: able to undertake In addition to Level 1: limited additional Enhanced significant periodic risk issues; give programmes of work to acquire new skills, one-to-one staffing required to enable a individual support with personal care, give support in taking up community planned move to independent physical health issues and when opportunities, managing risk issues.
-This accommodation e.g. to manage risk issues, participating in activities (e.g. provide could be to meet specific additional needs acquire specific skills, support the weekly escort to maintain an outside in the early stages of a recovery involvement of housing providers, contact); work to promote independence, programme, or as part of a planned move community groups and other agencies. with some input from secondary mental to more independent accommodation.
-Some input from secondary mental health health services.
-Housing providers and other relevant services. agencies are involved in care planning.
-Level 3 - In addition to Level 2: able to manage In addition to Level 2: substantial one-to- In addition to Level 2: substantial one-to- Intensive significant and constant risk issues which one staffing required to enable a planned one staffing required to enable a planned require high levels of supervision and move to more independent move to independent accommodation, e.g. monitoring, including waking night staff; accommodation, e.g. meeting emotional meeting emotional support and cultural give substantial one-to-one attention on a support and cultural needs, addressing needs, addressing risks and practical daily basis; address significant additional risks and practical obstacles, engaging the obstacles, actively engaging the support of physical health care needs; undertake support of housing providers, community housing providers, community groups and planned interventions with substantial groups and other agencies.
-Substantial other agencies.
-Substantial input from input from secondary mental health input from secondary mental health secondary mental health service. services. service
+Level 2 - In addition to Level 1: able to manage In addition to Level 1: able to undertake In addition to Level 1: limited additional one- Enhanced significant periodic risk issues; give individual programmes of work to acquire new skills, give to-one staffing required to enable a planned support with personal care, physical health support in taking up community opportunities, move to independent accommodation e.g. to issues and when participating in activities (e.g. managing risk issues.
+This could be to meet manage risk issues, acquire specific skills, provide weekly escort to maintain an outside specific additional needs in the early stages of support the involvement of housing providers, contact); work to promote independence, with a recovery programme, or as part of a planned community groups and other agencies.
+Some some input from secondary mental health move to more independent accommodation. input from secondary mental health services. services.
+Housing providers and other relevant agencies are involved in care planning.
+Level 3 - In addition to Level 2: able to manage In addition to Level 2: substantial one-to-one In addition to Level 2: substantial one-to-one Intensive significant and constant risk issues which staffing required to enable a planned move to staffing required to enable a planned move to require high levels of supervision and more independent accommodation, e.g. independent accommodation, e.g. meeting monitoring, including waking night staff; give meeting emotional support and cultural needs, emotional support and cultural needs, substantial one-to-one attention on a daily addressing risks and practical obstacles, addressing risks and practical obstacles, basis; address significant additional physical engaging the support of housing providers, actively engaging the support of housing health care needs; undertake planned community groups and other agencies. providers, community groups and other interventions with substantial input from Substantial input from secondary mental agencies.
+Substantial input from secondary secondary mental health services. health service mental health service.

-Appendix 3 To Schedule 4 - Standard Rates for all other Client Groups
+Appendix 3 To schedule 4 - standard rates for all other client groups